prantlf/docker-alpine-glibc/README.md

     make build
     # Enter an interactive shell inside the created image:
     make run
-    # Tag the local image for pushing:
-    make tag
     # Login to the docker hub:
     make login
     # Push the local image to the docker hub:
     make push
+    # Push the local image to the docker hub:
+    make push
+    # Add version tags to the published image:
+    make tag

 ## License